WWE News: Original ‘WrestleMania’ Pitches For Shane McMahon & Brock Lesnar

 This was before Goldberg’s return was met with such positive reviews from the WWE Universe.
 Goldberg and WWE management agreed to extend his reunion tour, at least through WrestleMania, holding off any WWE Hall of Fame talk at least for another year.
 The new plan, which has gone unchanged in the five months since, would see Goldberg win the Universal Championship and defend it against Lesnar in Orlando on April 2.

 As noted, Vince was extremely interested in the idea of Shane and Brock in the same ring inside Camping World Stadium.
 They actually went as far as to shoot an angle that would have been the catalyst for such a match.
 This, of course, came following that WWE SummerSlam main event between The Beast and The Viper.
-Shane tried to stop the carnage but received an F-5 for his troubles.
+Shane tried to stop the carnage, but received an F-5 for his troubles.

 In between the WWE’s two big shows of SummerSlam and Survivor Series last year, there were several backstage discussions, resulting in multiple ideas for the Shane-Lesnar program that would have culminated at this year’s WrestleMania.
-One would have simply been a straight up singles match between Shane McMahon and Brock Lesnar, but the other two most notable pitches involved Shane bringing in a proxy to face Brock for him, according to a report from the Daily Wrestling News.
+One would have simply been a straight up singles match between Shane McMahon and Brock Lesnar, but the other two most notable pitches involved Shane bringing in a proxy to face Brock for him, according to a report from Daily Wrestling News.

 Early on, the first name that surfaced was Samoa Joe.
 In this scenario, Brock Lesnar and Paul Heyman would have continually provoked Shane for months before Shane promoted Joe to the WWE to fight on his behalf.
 Interestingly enough, another idea pitched for Joe’s WWE promotion would have seen him become the first wrestler to beat Braun Strowman in a one-on-one match.
 That honor went, of course, to Roman Reigns this past Sunday at WWE Fastlane.